arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/user-manual/content.md

 ### ESLOV Connector

 The Nicla Vision board features an onboard ESLOV connector meant as an **extension** of the I2C communication bus.
-This connector simplifies connecting various sensors, actuators, and other modules to the Nicla Vision without soldering or wiring.
+This connector simplifies the communication between the Nicla Vision and various sensors, actuators, and other modules without soldering or wiring.

 ![Nicla Vision built-in ESLOV connector](assets/eslov.png)